Article updated in 2022 to reflect changing conditions, prices and trends.

 They also need the ability to identify and track individual products – and sometimes components – through the entire manufacturing processes, and beyond into post-sales and servicing.

-Serial number tracking of medical devices – and the ability to easily report on serial numbers from within medical manufacturing software – will therefore be a key ability for all medical device manufacturers in 2021 and beyond.
+Serial number tracking of medical devices – and the ability to easily report on serial numbers from within medical manufacturing software – is therefore a key ability for all medical device manufacturers in 2022 and beyond.

 2. Combating Counterfeiting in the Medical Device Industry